-If the interest rate had increased or decreased by 0.25%, the Company's net profit before tax would have increased or decreased by \$755 and \$703, respectively, for the years ended December 31, 2021 and 2020, with all other variable factors remaining constant.
-This is mainly due to the Company's bank savings with variable interest rates.
+If the interest rate had increased or decreased by 0.25%, the Company's net profit before tax would have increased (decreased) by \$(1,197) and \$755, respectively, for the years ended December 31, 2022 and 2021, with all other variable factors remaining constant.
+This is mainly due to the Company's bank savings and borrowings with variable interest rates.